singingwolfboy/netlify-home/_posts/2016-04-25-static-ecommerce-with-flatmarket-a-step-by-step-guide.md

   - Flatmarket
 ---

-As a growing number of talented developers are flocking to static web tools, the possibilities of what can be created are expanding.
+Your website's store is painfully slow, and it's costing you money.

+According to a [KISSMetrics study](https://blog.kissmetrics.com/loading-time/?wide=1), 40% of shoppers will abandon a website that takes longer than 3 seconds to load, and 47% expect a site to load in less than two.

-Even things like eCommerce sites, which were once absolutely dependent on heavy back-end databases, can now be fast, secure and reliable static sites.
+That's a problem for most eCommerce sites, which are almost always absolutely dependent on heavy back-end databases.

+But now, you can harness the speed, security and reliability of a static site to run your online store.
 Today, we'll take a look at one such static eCommerce platform, Flatmarket.

 <!-- excerpt -->

-Flatmarket is a free, open source eCommerce platform for static sites.
-It features responsive design, the speed of static, and the security of Stripe to process payments.

-With a Heroku app to validate purchases and interact with the Stripe API and is built on the latest web technologies like hapi, React and Webpack.
+Flatmarket is free, open source, and built on the latest web technologies like hapi, React and Webpack.
+It features responsive design, the speed of static, and the security of Stripe to process payments, with an easily-deployed Heroku app to validate purchases and interact with the Stripe API.

 We'll be using the [Flatmarket Example](https://github.com/christophercliff/flatmarket-example) to show you how to get it up and running on Netlify.
 You can then set up your own Flatmarket server, and run the configuration the same way.
 Let's get started.